Presbyterian Church (USA) seminaries: Description

 These seminaries differ greatly in size, endowment, and theological viewpoints.
-Some, like Princeton Theological Seminary, are quite large with expansive campuses.
+Princeton Theological Seminary is the largest, with an expansive campus.
 Most, like Union Presbyterian Seminary and Columbia Theological Seminary, are more moderate in student size, but still have substantial campuses.
 Johnson C. Smith Theological Seminary, on the other hand, is quite small, its curriculum is online, and it no longer offers a Master of Divinity degree.

 Another important distinction to consider is the historical background of the seminary.
 Before the reunion of the two branches of the PCUSA in 1983, seminaries were affiliated with either the "Northern" United Presbyterian Church or the "Southern" Presbyterian Church in the United States.
 Princeton, Pittsburgh, Dubuque, San Francisco, McCormick and Johnson C. Smith were all "Northern" seminaries.
 Columbia, Union and Austin were all "Southern" seminaries.
 Louisville was affiliated with both churches.
 Additionally, Johnson C. Smith was founded as an African-American seminary, the only one of its kind in the PCUSA.

 Given the current atmosphere of theological debate in the church, some seminaries have become nominally associated with the liberal and conservative branches of the church in many church members' minds.
 Princeton and Dubuque, for instance, tend to have more conservative reputations.
 Columbia, McCormick, and Louisville fall on the more progressive side.
 In reality, there are students and faculty at all of the institutions who subscribe to all sides of the theological spectrum, and it's difficult to make a blanket statement about which seminary is "left" or "right."

 Most PC(USA) ministers receive their training at one of these schools.
 Other schools which have educated substantial numbers of PC(USA) ministers include Harvard Divinity School, Yale Divinity School, Union Theological Seminary in New York, Vanderbilt Divinity School, Erskine Theological Seminary, Fuller Theological Seminary and Gordon-Conwell Theological Seminary.
 Presbyteries differ greatly in their acceptance of candidates from these non-affiliated schools.
 Regardless of where a candidate for ministry receives their degree, however, they are required to complete the Inquiry and Candidacy processes of the church, and to pass stringent ordination exams in order to be ordained.